 Cold, dry air combined with harsh hair products is a recipe for scalp issues.
 In order to tackle the flakes and get your hair back to normal, you need to start with a good scalp oil.

 Some herbs and essential oils contain compounds that are known to nourish skin and improve hair health, starting at the root.
-While there are a lot of different botanicals to choose from, currently, I’m hooked on these for conditioning, soothing irritation, boosting moisture (buh-bye flakes), and plumping strands.
+While there are a lot of different botanicals to choose from, currently, I’m hooked on these for conditioning locks, soothing irritation, boosting moisture (buh-bye flakes), and plumping strands.

 This commonly used cooking oil is chock full of healthy fats and anti-inflammatory compounds.
-Along with its many known healthful constituents, it has powerful antioxidants, polyphenols and oleuropein, which help to heal damage and protect cells [source].
+Along with its many health benefits, it has powerful antioxidants, polyphenols and oleuropein, which help to heal damage and protect cells [source].
 When used on the hair, olive oil helps to moisturize and reduce scalp irritation [source].

 Jojoba oil has long been used as a natural moisturizer because it’s lightweight, odorless, and incredibly soothing.
-It has so many known beneficial properties, everything from fighting bacteria, to calming inflammation, to its use as a biolubricant [source].
+It has a host of beneficial properties, including everything from fighting bacteria, to calming inflammation, to its use as a biolubricant [source].
 When it comes to hair, jojoba oil is rich in nutrients that are said to help penetrate the hair cuticle and nourish hair from the outside in.

-Stinging nettles are actually weeds that are often picked and brewed into a tea as a way to harness their high levels of potassium, magnesium, and chlorophyll.
+Stinging nettles are actually weeds that are often picked and brewed into a tea in order to extract the potassium, magnesium, and chlorophyll it contains.
 They’re also an amazing source of fatty acids, proteins, and vitamins, AND they inhibit the growth of bacteria [source].
-While you may drink nettle, you can also reap many of the same benefits by applying it to the scalp directly.
+While you may drink nettle, you can also reap many of the same benefits by applying it directly to the scalp.

 A potent antibacterial and antimicrobial, lemongrass essential oil creates an environment conducive to hair growth.
 In one study using a lemongrass oil tonic on the scalp, it was shown to be effective in reducing dandruff [source].